-Inspired by the National Museum of Women in the Arts’ challenge, “Can you name five women artists?”, the Whatcom Museum is highlighting five female artists whose artwork is featured in our collection throughout the month of March (Women’s History Month).
+The Whatcom Museum is highlighting five female artists whose artwork is in our collection throughout the month of March (Women’s History Month).
+Artist number four is Elizabeth Colborne.
 Follow us on social media and share our posts with your followers, or tell us your favorite women artists.
 Don’t forget to tag your posts #5WomenArtists.

-The Whatcom Museum holds the largest collection of work by Elizabeth Colborne (1885 – 1948), heralded as one of Pacific Northwest’s greatest print makers.
-This birds-eye view of Bellingham Bay, at its most seductive time of day, directly confronts the duality of nature’s majesty with the economic realities of the logging industry.
+The Whatcom Museum holds the largest collection of work by Elizabeth Colborne (1885 – 1948).
+Colborne is one of the Pacific Northwest’s greatest print makers.
+Her piece “Sunset over the Bay, Bellingham” offers a birds-eye view of Bellingham Bay at its most seductive time of day.
+This directly confronts the duality of nature’s majesty with the economic realities of the logging industry.
 With smoke stacks rising up in the foreground, the abstract compositional influence of Japanese prints is apparent.

-Living alone in a cabin, Colborne studied both man-made and natural landscapes in magnificently detailed drawings.
-She often poignantly portrays the intrusion of the human footprint by strategically focusing on old growth stumps in the forest.
-Colborne’s work can be appreciated for both its artistry and as a chronicle of the region’s history.
+Living alone in a cabin, Colborne studied both man-made and natural landscapes in detailed drawings.
+She often portrays the intrusion of the human footprint by strategically focusing on old growth stumps in the forest.
+You can appreciate Colborne’s work for both its artistry and as a chronicle of the region’s history.

-Born in South Dakota and orphaned at a young age, she moved to Bellingham to live with her maternal aunt.
-She lived alone in Whatcom County most of her life, except for attending Pratt Institute and spending part of the year in New York City, which nurtured her career as a graphic artist.
-Colborne developed a reputation for children’s book illustrations and landscape views that catered to New Yorkers’ interest in the beauty of the Northwest.
+Born in South Dakota and orphaned at a young age, she moved to Bellingham to live with her aunt.
+She lived alone in Whatcom County most of her life, except for attending Pratt Institute and spending part of the year in New York City.
+There, she developed a reputation for children’s book illustrations and landscape views that catered to New Yorkers’ interest in the Northwest’s beauty.